Percolation and isoperimetry on roughly transitive graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:p_c<1_dependent}}

 The proof of Theorem~\ref{thm:p_c<1_dependent} follows the same lines of the previous section.
+Again, for convenience, we will show the result on the diameter of the largest component, which is equivalent to the original statement, since $\theta$ is arbitrary.

 We are going to define a family of events $\mathcal{S}(x, L)$ and then show that they are cascading in the sense of Definition~\ref{d:joao}.
 This task will however be much more involved than in the previous section.

 We now define what we call a \emph{separation event}.
 This will play the role of a ``bad'' event whose probability we intend to bound from above.
 Roughly speaking, the separation event says that inside a big ball one can find two large and separated clusters (which are not necessarily open).